 The Milwaukee County office of UW Extension is in full alignment with the mission of Milwaukee County which is to provide high-quality, responsive services that enhance self-sufficiency, personal safety, economic opportunity and quality of life for all its people.
+As referenced by the County Executive, Milwaukee County is a model government in the way it serves residents and strengthens community.
+The mission is achieved by: Client centered services, valued and engaged employees, fiscal sustainability, regional cooperation and well-managed risk.

-As referenced in the previous page, Milwaukee County - UW Extension is engaged in significant collaborations with five County departments that include: County Parks Department with: Wehr Nature Center/Nature in the Parks, Natural Areas Land Management, the Community Garden Rental Program, the development of Rainbow Park Community Gardens in West Allis, support to the Boerner Botanical Gardens staff and visitors, and our CNRED Educator facilitated a strategic planning process for the Parks Department.
+Milwaukee County - UW Extension is engaged in significant collaborations with five County departments that include: County Parks Department with: Wehr Nature Center/Nature in the Parks, Natural Areas Land Management, the Community Garden Rental Program, the development of Rainbow Park Community Gardens in West Allis, support to the Boerner Botanical Gardens staff and visitors, and our CNRED Educator facilitated a strategic planning process for the Parks Department.
 In addition, we work with the Department of Aging, Emergency Medical Services, Office of Emergency Management and House of Corrections.
 We expect to expand collaborations with the Department of Veteran Affairs and the Office of Sustainability.

-Major Programs provided by the Extension office:
+Major Programs1 provided by the Extension office: